MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - **Resources path/Key**

-    Relative file path from the Resources folder.
-Omit the file extension (see example).
+Insert the relative file path from the Resources folder.
+Please note that you have to omit the file extension, as shown in the example.
+You can find more information about this on https://docs.unity3d.com/ScriptReference/Resources.Load.html.

 If localization is enabled, this should instead be a key in the localization table associated with the process, which contains the localized resources path.

 See the entry for the [Play TextToSpeech Audio Behavior](#guidanceplay-texttospeech-audio) for more information on localization support.

 #### Example

 File to be played: `Assets/.../Resources/Sounds/click-sound.ogg`
 Default resource path: `Sounds/click-sound`

 - **Volume**